azubala/AZConstraintsRegister/README.md

 }
 ```

-In this case remember to call somewhere 'setNeedsUpdateConstraints' otherwise `updateConstraints` won't be fired.
+In this case remember to call somewhere `setNeedsUpdateConstraints` otherwise `updateConstraints` won't be fired.

 And that's pretty much it!
 It's worth mentioning that `AZConstraintsRegister` tracks every constraints which were registered so it does not conflict with existing ones or added externally.